mukherjeesudebi/vaadin7-azure/README.md

-vaadin-spring-azure
+vaadin7 Azure AD Sample Application
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+A simple Vaadin 7 application that integrates with Azure AD to add azure login and logout.

 Workflow